Categories

 Should I enter purchases data if a supplier or vendor is carbon neutral or has a carbon neutral product?

 Yes, the Greenhouse Gas Protocol (GHGP) guides companies to include all purchases in scope 3, category 1 Purchased Goods and Services calculations regardless of any offsetting or neutrality specific to purchases.
-Sustain.Life also incorporates guidance from SBTi's Corporate Net-Zero Standard, which prohibits the use of carbon credits as an inventory reduction measure.
+Workiva Carbon also incorporates guidance from SBTi's Corporate Net-Zero Standard, which prohibits the use of carbon credits as an inventory reduction measure.
 Companies may not claim emissions reductions from offsets employed by suppliers.

 Methodology